View from upper Rinse Cycle, looking east to Jordanelle. Trail review by Bruce on August 27, 2024.

 The Humdinger trail ends at just under 8000 feet elevation.
 It often traverses north-facing slopes in deep forest.
 So it usually won't be ready for riding until very late June or early July.

 The Connector trail will link to additional trails as the Mayflower system is further developed.
-At this time, there's an intermediate-level DH ride that forks away at mile 1.2 from Rinse Cycle.
+At this time, there's an intermediate-level DH ride "Rory of the Mountains" that forks away at mile 1.2 from Rinse Cycle.

 See the Humdinger (Midmountain Connector) trail page for full details on this trail.